by Peter Maksimow

 Four: Don't Be Discouraged!

 Plan to workout with a training partner to get motivated.
 Using peer pressure to your advantage is a great way to make sure you stick to your schedule despite the desire to stay in bed.

 Five: Jedi Mind Tricks!

 The weather is terrible outside.
 That cat-floating-in-space-printed Snuggie and hot cocoa seem like a much better option than the date you have with frosty the snowman out in the blizzard.
 The most difficult part of your workout is getting ready to go outside.
-Your lazy sloth mind tells you, "why make yourself uncomfortable when you can just you slip into this Snuggie?"
+Your lazy-sloth mind tells you, "why make yourself uncomfortable when you can just you slip into this Snuggie?"

 The third most difficult part of your workout is the first five minutes.
-One.
-Balls, it is cold!
-Two.
-Why am I doing this again!?
-Three.
-Oh, right, that Snuggie!
-Four.
-That Imperial Stout is waiting for me!
-Five.
-OK, I'm warmed up, now I can do this!
+One: Balls, it is cold!
+Two: Why am I doing this again!?
+Three: Oh, right, that Snuggie!
+Four: That Imperial Stout is waiting for me!
+Five: OK, I'm warmed up, now I can do this!

-Once you are 5 minutes in, you have completed the most difficult parts of getting out in the cold weather.
+Once you are 5 minutes in, you have overcome the most difficult parts of getting out in the cold weather.
 Congratulations you are now a Jedi!
 You have earned a dark and robust Imperial Stout.
 Not only will you feel so much better about yourself, you will deserve that Snuggie without the creepy sloth voice asking questions.